 Advantages: This pattern is particularly useful when the client doesn’t know exactly what type to create.

 - Isolation of concrete classes: The Abstract Factory pattern helps you control the classes of objects that an application creates.
 Because a factory encapsulates the responsibility and the process of creating product objects, it isolates clients from implementation classes.
 Clients manipulate instances through their abstract interfaces.
 Product class names are isolated in the implementation of the concrete factory; they do not appear in client code.

 - Exchanging Product Families easily: The class of a concrete factory appears only once in an application, that is where it’s instantiated.
 This makes it easy to change the concrete factory an application uses.
 It can use various product configurations simply by changing the concrete factory.
 Because an abstract factory creates a complete family of products, the whole product family changes at once.

-Somewhat the above example is also based on How the Cabs like uber and ola functions on the large scale.
+Somewhat the above example is also based on How the Cabs like uber and ola function on the large scale.

 Please write comments if you find anything incorrect, or you want to share more information about the topic discussed above.